Comic Book Apocalypse: The Graphic World of Jack Kirby, IDW, 2016 (co-edited with Charles Hatfield).

-Desiring Donne: Poetry, Sexuality, Interpretation, Harvard University Press, 2006 (Selected Finalist for the Oregon Book Award, 2007, in the category of General Non-Fiction; also Short Listed by Choice Magazine for Outstanding Academic Title of 2006).
+Desiring Donne: Poetry, Sexuality, Interpretation, Harvard University Press, 2006 (Selected Finalist for the 2007 Oregon Book Award in the category of General Non-Fiction; also Short Listed by Choice Magazine for Outstanding Academic Title of 2006).

 Rock Over The Edge: Transformations in Popular Music Culture, Duke University Press, 2002 (co-edited with Denise Fulbrook and Roger Beebe).

-See Vita for numerous articles, reviews, and shorter writings on Shakespeare, Donne, and diverse aspects of both Early Modern and Contemporary Literary Culture.
+See vita for numerous articles, reviews, and shorter writings on Shakespeare, Donne, and diverse aspects of Early Modern literary culture and contemporary popular culture.

 Ben Saunders specializes in two fields: the literature of the English Renaissance; and the history of British and American comics and cartoons.
 His first book, Desiring Donne, explored the intersection of spirituality and sexuality in the poetry of John Donne alongside larger questions of literary theory and hermeneutics.
 Desiring Donne was shortlisted by Choice magazine as one of the outstanding academic titles of 2006, and also selected as a Finalist for the Oregon Book Award that same year.
 His second book, Do The Gods Wear Capes?, focused on modern American superhero comics, arguing that the superhero fantasy can tell us a great deal about about our conceptions of the human, the post-human, and the divine.
-In addition, he has written scholarly articles on a variety of topics, from William Shakespeare to Charles Schulz; co-edited a collection of essays on popular music (Rock Over The Edge, with Roger Beebe and Denise Fulbrook); and curated several exhibitions for the Jordan Schnitzer Museum of Art at the UO.
-He also writes occasionally for the pop-culture website, The Hooded Utilitarian.
-(Visit http://www.hoodedutilitarian.com/tag/ben-saunders/ for a complete list of his online essays.)
+Do The Gods Wear Capes has been widely cited in both academic contexts and the mainstream media; the "groundbreaking" chapter on bondage imagery in Wonder Woman comics is often singled out for particular praise.
+In addition, Saunders has written numerous free-standing scholarly articles on a variety of topics, from the plays of Shakespeare to the Peanuts comics of Charles Schulz, and co-edited a collection of essays on popular music (Rock Over The Edge, with Roger Beebe and Denise Fulbrook).